Want to know how to reduce your Excel file size?

-Florence, Senior Consultant at UpSlide, will teach you how to reduce your Excel file size.
+Florence, Senior Consultant at UpSlide, has a few easy hacks up her sleeve that will help you reduce your Excel file size within seconds.

-Here’s a tip before you start: you can find out which sheets are the heaviest in your Excel file.
+You can easily discover which sheets are the heaviest in your Excel file.
 To do so, make a copy of your Excel file and follow these steps:

 - Change your Excel file copy’s extension to “.zip”